xeoron/archimade/ReadMe.markdown

 			- zip only

 	License
-		code source: New BSD License/Modified BSD License, not applies to the builds.
+		code source: New BSD License/Modified BSD License, not apply to the builds.